Want to send a fast, affordable and secure international money transfer to Togo? Here’s how to do it.

 Once that’s done you can provide details about your recipient (name, contact details) and your transaction, including the amount and currency you are transferring and where you wish to send it.

 You can then pay for your transaction by cash, bank deposit, credit card or debit card, depending on the company you choose.
-Keep track of any reference number you are given so that you can check up on the progress of your funds.
+Keep track of any reference number you are given so that you can check on the progress of your funds.